-A clinical trial of an investigational gene therapy for dry age-related macular degeneration has now trialled the treatment on eight Victorian patients.
+A clinical trial of an investigational gene therapy for dry age-related macular degeneration has now been tested on eight Victorian patients.

 CERA’s pre-clinical research to develop new gene therapies is yielding promising results in the lab, with some treatments moving closer to clinical trial phase.

 As a translational research institute, we are excited by the potential of gene therapy research and committed to giving Australians early access to pioneering new treatments via clinical trials.

 While gene therapy research offers great potential in the treatment of many eye diseases, it is generating particular hope among Australians with inherited retinal diseases like retinitis pigmentosa and Stargardt’s disease.

 Although these diseases are collectively rare, together they are the most common cause of blindness among working age Australians.